konrad/2016-11-09-Software_carpentry_course_Wuerzburg/Unix_Shell/Unix_Shell.md

 # Repeating command using the `for` loop

-Assumin you want to generate a copy of each of your files ending with ´.txt´.
+Assuming you want to generate a copy of each of your files ending with ´.txt´.
 A

 ```
 cp *txt copy_of_*txt